-- Part-time staff of the University
+- · Part-time staff of the University

-- · Volunteer staff of the University
+- Volunteer staff of the University

 - Student employees

 - Current students on transfer

-- · Retired members of the faculty and staff
+- Retired members of the faculty and staff

-- Guests
+- Guests & approved third-party vendors

 Other categories of users may be granted special permission to obtain access to the system at the discretion of the University.
 Student employees who need to access administrative software and resources due to their employment must be given approval for this access by an office administrator.